Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 ```

 #### Based on the "train_scores" and "test_scores", the performance of the model is improved when the number of trees are increased so the highest "train_scores" and "test_scores" I got "> 99%" when the number of trees > 9.
-Although the y-axis is so small, meaning the deviations shown in the plot may not be very significant regarding the underfitting and overfitting as they are so small.
+Although the y-axis is so small, the deviations shown in the plot may not be very significant regarding the underfitting and overfitting as they are so small.
 I am looking to find out the best hyperparameters values to get the best performance of the model.
-Based on Figure 1, what I can start to visually see that there is underfitting when the number of trees <=7, but there is no overfitting.
+Based on Figure 1, I can start to visually see that there is underfitting when the number of trees <=7, but there is no overfitting.

 ```python